grihabor/biopython/doc/Tutorial/chapter_blast.rst

 This section will show briefly how to use these tools from within Python.
-If you have already read or tried the alignment tool examples in Section \ `[sec:alignment-tools] <#sec:alignment-tools>`__ this should all seem quite straightforward.
+If you have already read or tried the alignment tool examples in Section [sec:alignment-tools] this should all seem quite straightforward.
 First, we construct a command line string (as you would type in at the command line prompt if running standalone BLAST by hand).
 Then we can execute this command from within Python.

 For example, taking a FASTA file of gene nucleotide sequences, you might want to run a BLASTX (translation) search against the non-redundant (NR)